 City officials and Grade Construction, the building contractor, held a groundbreaking ceremony for the $2.6 million replacement 25th Street pedestrian bridge.
-The bridge is one of three that cross the Light Rail in Bayonne.
-The others are at 22nd Street and 30th Street.
+The bridge is one of the crossings over the Light Rail in Bayonne.
+Others nearby are at 22nd Street and 30th Street.

 The state’s i-bank, or infrastructure bank, is providing $2.15 million for the bridge.
 The rest of the funding comes from municipal bonds.